jonnymuir/Entra-Minimal-Example-App/README.md

 Under Implicit grant and hybrid flows, Select the tokens you would like to be issued by the authorization endpoint.
 Select both options (Access Tokens and ID Tokens).

-Then go to App roles and create one called LinkedMembers.
+Then go to App roles and create one called LinkedMember.

 Next we need to setup a registration (sign in) user flow.
 This is done back at the AD Tenant / External Identities page.
 Under Self-service sign-up, you will see a User Flows options.
 Create one (I've called mine ExternalID_1_signup_signin).
 Choose Email with password as your identify provider.
 Here would be where we could add extra user attributes to collect if need be.
 Probably don't need too much as will do that in a seperate registration step when we want to add the LinkedMember role.